-The South Side Weekly is a nonprofit newsprint magazine and radio show dedicated to supporting cultural and civic engagement on the South Side, and to providing educational opportunities for developing journalists, writers, and artists.
+The South Side Weekly is a nonprofit newspaper dedicated to supporting cultural and civic engagement on the South Side, and to developing emerging journalists, writers, and artists.

-We publish in-depth coverage of the arts and issues of public interest alongside oral histories, poetry, fiction, interviews, and artwork from local photographers and illustrators.
+We publish in-depth coverage of politics, the arts, and issues of public interest alongside oral histories, poetry, fiction, interviews, and artwork from local photographers and illustrators.

-The Weekly is produced by an all-volunteer editorial staff and seeks contributions from across the city.
-We distribute the paper each Wednesday in the fall, spring, and winter, with short breaks during March and December.
-Over the summer we publish bi-weekly.
+The Weekly is produced by a mostly volunteer editorial staff and seeks contributions from across the city.
+We distribute the paper bi-weekly on Wednesdays.
 A full map of our distribution network is available here.